yyyaohhh/tp/docs/UserGuide.md

 <br>

-Below shows you the process for adding a module to the Special Term (ST) in ModCraft.
+Below shows you the process for adding a module to one of the Special Term (ST) in ModCraft.
 The module `CS3230` is being added to Year 1, Special Term 1.

 <div style="display:flex; justify-content:space-around; align-items:center;">
   <img src="images/ImagesForUG/st-before.png" alt="Before executing add command" style="height:400px; margin:20px;">